cmss13-devs/web/rules.md

 # Rule 9: Character names

 Use a reasonable, unique, lore-friendly character name that has a first name and surname.
 Short reasonable nicknames are allowed inside the name (e.g. Derek 'Double-D' Donahue, Jane 'Crusher' Sanchez).
 Other character names should not be used, this includes ckeys.
 You may be a sibling or cousin of another player's character, however you cannot play another player's character unless it's part of a staff event.
-Names and nicknames should not be considered a meme.
-Names and nicknames should also not be slurs, 18+ content, etc...
-Xenomorph prefixes shouldn't be any of these things either.
-Staff retain rights to make the final judgement if a name or Xenomorph prefix is acceptable or unacceptable.
+Staff retain the right to make the final judgement if a name or Xenomorph prefix is acceptable or unacceptable.

 - Ranked, titled, honorific, offensive, famous and pop-culture names are not allowed
 - Roman numerals may be used, but should not be excessive.
 - Nicknames should not be written in all Caps Lock
 - Nicknames should at the maximum contain two words.
+- Names and nicknames should not be considered a meme, be slurs, contain 18+ content, etcetra.
+    - Xenomorph prefixes must adhere to these rules too.

 ## Acceptable names